 📘 Be a reader

-Children mimics us a 100% most of the time.
+Children mimic us 100% most of the time.
 They always love to do what they have seen from us.
 If you do not know yet, the little ones are the greatest imitator that ever walk on earth.
 So, if you want to raise a reader, show them that you are also a reader.
 Be the role model!
 Remember that setting as a good example equates to becoming a good leader and to be a leader means to be a good follower.
 If they see that you’re enjoying it, there’s no doubt that they will grow loving it.

-Mae Respicio, debut author of the recently released middle grade novel, The House That Lou Built, agreed and said, “If someone’s an avid reader they’re well on their way to becoming a leader.
+Mae Respicio, debut author of the recently released middle-grade novel, The House That Lou Built, agreed and said, “If someone’s an avid reader they’re well on their way to becoming a leader.
 My advice is to keep them reading.
 Read aloud to your kids, read to them, set a reading routine—and let them see you enjoying books, too!
 That sets a foundation that books are valued.
 Reading challenges you in so many ways; understanding that words are powerful sets kids off on the right path for leadership.”

 📘 Start them early

 It’s normal that not everyone will love reading.
 In fact, most of us find it hard to read even the newspaper.
 That same goes with the young ones whose interests were a bit different.
-Therefore, instead of forcing reading in to them, it is better if we find the patience to motivate them.
+Therefore, instead of forcing reading into them, it is better if we find the patience to motivate them.
 That is why we have to start them early because no one is too young to dive into books.
 So, make it a habit, a hobby, until you can’t pry the books away from them.
 This way, they will have the foundation they need to develop a culture of reading.

 📘 Choose the right books

 Personally, I apply P.I.C.K (Purpose, Interest, Comprehension, and Know the Words) when selecting books for my kids.
-Introducing them with books that represent who they are—their race, heritage, culture and history.
+Introducing them with books that represent who they are—their race, heritage, culture, and history.
 Not only have we chosen books that will empower them but also would make them feel that they do belong.
 More so, would leave an imprint in their lives as they grow up, preparing them for the real world.

 Debut middle-grade authors, Marie Miranda Cruz and Tanya Guerrero are just some of those authors that wrote books that represent us, Filipinos.
 When asked how we can raise a generation of readers to be leaders, they have both answered that choosing the right books is indeed important.